-This tour is one of our Guided Walking Adventures, rated moderate to challenging, with an average of 5 to 7 hours (5-7 Alpine miles) of hiking per day and limited options.
+Activity Level This tour is one of our Guided Walking Adventures, rated moderate to challenging, with an average of 5 to 7 hours (5-7 Alpine miles) of hiking per day and limited options.
 This tour is more of a hiking experience than a walking experience.
-There are significant ascents and descents of between approximately 1,100 and 2,800 feet per day.
-The highest walking altitude on the tour starts at approximately 8,000 feet, at a site that is accessed by cable car.
+There are significant ascents and descents of between approximately 1,100 and 2,100 feet per day.
+The highest walking altitude on the tour starts at approximately 8,000 feet, at a site which is accessed by cable car.
 Trails are a range of worn paths, gravel roads, and some stony stream crossings, and the footing varies from packed dirt to loose gravel, rocky sections, and steps on steep slopes.
 There might be roots that can be slippery when wet.
-The pace on this tour is steady, yet comfortable, with full days on the trail and transportation time between 30 minutes to one hour.
-On several days, guests can choose to participate in a half- rather than full-day walk by shortening the walk with a cable car, gondola, or jeep shuttle, and instead explore the towns of San Vigilio di Marebbe or Cortina.

-Join your Italy: The Dolomites tour

-Mount Plose; 4 miles, easy to moderate
+The pace on this tour is steady, yet comfortable, with full days on the trail and transfers between 30 minutes to one hour.
+On several days, guests can choose to participate in a half- rather than full-day walk by shortening the walk with a cable car, gondola, or jeep shuttle, and instead exploring the towns of San Vigilio di Marebbe or Cortina.
+DAY 1 Fly to Innsbruck, Austria Begin your adventure by departing from a convenient gateway city in the United States or Canada.
+Spend your first night aloft.
+DAY 2 Arrive in Innsbruck, Austria Upon your arrival at Innsbruck Airport, a representative holding a Country Walkers sign meets you as you exit the baggage-claim area.
+A complimentary small-group transfer is provided to your Innsbruck hotel, approximately 30 minutes away.
+The remainder of the day is at your leisure (no meals included).
+If you are going to be delayed meeting our transfer representative for more than 15 minutes due to delayed or lost luggage, please contact Allianz Global Assistance to advise of your delay, and they will contact our transfer service on your behalf.
+Our drivers are generally able to wait for up to 45 minutes from the time your flight lands, after which you would be responsible for your own transfer.
+Please note: If you arrive early, and your hotel room is not available prior to the designated check-in time, you may store your luggage with the reception desk.
+Country Walkers provides city information including recommendations about what to see and do in Innsbruck during your stay.
+Accommodation: Hotel Restaurant Goldener Adler, Innsbruck, Austria DAY 3 Join your Italy: The Dolomites tour Mount Plose; 4 miles, easy to moderate